schoolofdevops/kube-dev/chapters/11_deploying_sample_app.md

 In this project , you would write definitions for deploying the vote application stack with all components/tiers which include,

-  * vote ui
+  * vote
   * redis
   * worker
   * db
-  * results ui
+  * result

-## Tasks
+## Project Description

-  * Create deployments for all applications
+  * Apply the deployment and service code for the applications marked as ready
-  * Define services for each tier applicable
+  * Complete the code for  deployments and services marked as TODO
-  * Launch/apply the definitions
+  * Apply the definitions that you have completed
+  * Validate the application workflow is operational by loading vote and result applications from the browser

 Following table depicts the state of readiness of the above services.